-Boat ramp access point and parking are located at the western dead end of Cockroach Bay Road leads to mangrove islands and the Cockroach Bay Aquatic Preserve.
+Boat ramp access point and parking are located at the western dead end of Cockroach Bay Road leads to mangrove islands and the Cockroach Bay Nature Preserve.
 Parking is along Cockroach Bay Road or 3839 Gulf City Road.
 A short hike and climb from the parking on Gulf City Road is a scenic overlook which gives a spectacular view of the restoration and natural habitats in the area.

 The Cockroach Bay Ecosystem Restoration Project represents one of the largest, most complex coastal ecosystem restoration projects ever developed for Tampa Bay.
 The 20-year restoration project was initiated and managed by the Hillsborough County Parks, Recreation and Conservation Department and the Southwest Florida Water Management District’s Surface Water Improvement and Management Program.

 Before the restoration, this area suffered from a number of environmental problems including habitat degradation, invasive plant infestation and poor water quality.
 Hillsborough County purchased the Cockroach Bay property in 1991.
 Planning began immediately and work soon started to restore 500 acres of wetlands, uplands and coastal habitats.
 Stormwater treatment and agricultural runoff also were improved as part of the restoration.